Depot Deal Days event is on now. Don't wait! Shop Event

 Ductwork

-Most air conditioner installations only require minor adjustments to ductwork to fit the new AC equipment; however, the Installer will assess your ductwork to determine whether additional repair or replacement work is needed.
+Most air conditioner installations only require minor adjustments to ductwork to fit the new AC equipment; however, the Installer will assess whether additional repairs or changes are needed.

 System upgrades